Scott Alexander and Larry Karaszewski: Other ventures

-Unproduced screenplays include biopics on Howard Hughes for Miloš Forman to direct, the Marx Brothers, Robert Ripley (for Tim Burton to direct), Patty Hearst (for James Mangold to direct) and the Grateful Dead (for Martin Scorsese to direct).
-Additionally, they were the first writers of a planned 1996 live action film of the cartoon series The Jetsons, which was shut down during pre-production due to the budget..
-They also wrote an unproduced draft of Hulk for Jonathan Hensleigh, were hired to write a screenplay based on the Monopoly game for Ridley Scott, and adapted Nike founder Phil Knight's autobiography Shoe Dog and King of the Jungle about tech maverick John McAfee.
+Unproduced screenplays include biopics on Stuart Goldman (for Oliver Stone to direct), the Village People, the Marx Brothers, Howard Hughes (for Miloš Forman to direct), Thomas Stoltz Harvey, Robert Ripley (for Tim Burton to direct), Patty Hearst (for James Mangold to direct), Phil Knight, John McAfee (for Glenn Ficarra and John Requa to direct), the Grateful Dead (for Martin Scorsese to direct), and Bela Lugosi.
+Additionally, Alexander and Karaszewski were the first writers of a planned 1996 live action film of the cartoon series The Jetsons, which was shut down during pre-production due to the budget.
+In the late 1990s, the two were employed by Man on the Moon star Jim Carrey to write a star vehicle for him adapted from Henry's List of Wrongs, a novel about a ruthless businessman seeking forgiveness.
+They also wrote an unproduced draft of Hulk for Jonathan Hensleigh, were hired to write a screenplay based on the Monopoly game for Ridley Scott, and were brought on to pen a stop motion animated version of The Addams Family for Tim Burton.
+Other early spec scripts include Homewreckers, a crime comedy; and Jupiter Needs Parking, which Alexander called "our version of a Preston Sturges movie."

 The duo are active cineastes in Los Angeles hosting screenings of classic films for the American Cinematheque.
 They are also frequent guests on film related podcasts; among the shows they have appeared on are Maltin on Movies, Gilbert Gottfried's Amazing Colossal Podcast, The Movies That Made Me, The Pure Cinema Podcast, The Dana Gould Hour, The Marx Brothers Council Podcast, The Big Picture, The Treatment, The Film Scene with Illeana Douglas, The Adam Corolla Show, Post Mortem with Mick Garris, The Cannon with Amy Nicholson and The Empire Film Podcast.
 Karaszewski's numerous film commentaries can be found on the website Trailers from Hell.

 In 1999, they both served as advisors to the Sundance Screenwriting Labs.
 Karaszewski served six years as a Governor for the Writers Branch of the Academy of Motion Picture Arts and Sciences, and was Vice President of History and Preservation for the academy.
 He served on the juries for the Los Angeles Film Festival in 2010, the Independent Spirit Awards in 2011, and the Indie Memphis Film Festival in 2022.
 He also co-chaired the Oscar's International Executive Committee from 2018 to 2020 and was instrumental in changing the name of the category from Best Foreign Language Film to Best International Feature.
 Currently, Karaszewski serves on the board of directors of the National Film Preservation Foundation.
 In 2023, Alexander was elected to his fourth term on the board of directors for the Writers Guild of America West.

 In 2007, they were both featured in the documentary Dreams on Spec, a film looking at the Hollywood creative process from the perspective of the writer.
 Karaszewski appeared on Turner Classic Movies as a guest host with Ben Mankiewicz for a series called Reframed, spotlighting films considered groundbreaking and controversial.